timescale/docs/timescaledb/overview/release-notes/index.md

 Several bugs fixed.
 See the [release notes](#release-notes) for more details.

-**PostgreSQL 11 deprecation announcement**

-Timescale is working hard on our next exciting features.
-To make that possible, we require functionality that is available in Postgres 12 and above.
-For this reason, we removed support for PostgreSQL 11 in the TimescaleDB 2.4 release.
-For TimescaleDB 2.5 and onwards, PostgreSQL 12, 13 or 14 are required.

 <highlight type="tip">
-TimescaleDB 2.6.1 is now available, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.
+TimescaleDB 2.7 is now available, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.